-Monica Young is Sky & Telescope's News Editor.
-She originally joined the staff in 2012 as web editor, with a primary mission of creating, maintaining, and updating website content.
-She guided the website through a major migration in 2014, and she's currently managing the overhaul of the site's interactive sky chart.
+Monica joined the staff in 2012 as web editor, with a primary mission of creating, maintaining, and updating website content.
+She guided the website through a major migration in 2014 and managed the overhaul of the site's interactive sky chart.

 Meanwhile, Monica spent her free time writing for the Association for Women in Science magazine, her blog, Stars and Spice: The Moving Universe, Penn State's media relations, and various other media outlets.
 Soon, what started as a hobby became her reason for getting up in the morning.
 So when an opportunity at Sky & Telescope arose, Monica was delighted to join the team.